ropg/pinapl/README.md

 The strings `Back`, `Done` and `<-` are special. `Back` returns to the previous keyboard (this works only one step deep), `Done` codes as the end of user input, and `<-` codes for a backspace.
 If the value returned by a key is the name of another keyboard, it is shown instead.
 Use upper case letters on the display, and their lower-case equivalent will be shown if shift is not pressed.
 Any single letter will be shown with an xscale of 2, any longer string will be condensed (xscale 1).

 *If you were to look at the code, you'd notice that the `Normal` QWERTY-keyboard has spacings of `-1` for the keys on the top row.
 This makes keys overlap by one pixel and was a quick hack to make the keys on the top row fit neatly.
 Also note that if you do manage to use the 4D-Systems windows software to load a font with special characters on the display, `input` may need some work to deal with them.
-The `:lower()` funtion may not know the lower case equivalent of an accented letter, for instance.*
+The `:lower()` function may not know the lower case equivalent of an accented letter, for instance.*

 <br>